digital-science/dimensions-network-gen/README.md

 # Dimensions Network Generation tool

-A Python tool for creating network visualizations powered by data from Dimensions on Google BigQuery.
+A Python tool that streamlines the process of creating network visualizations powered by data from Dimensions on Google BigQuery.

 ## Visualization

-Currenlty the main output visualization supported is [VOSviewer](https://www.vosviewer.com/).
+Currenlty the only output visualization supported is [VOSviewer](https://www.vosviewer.com/).
 More visualizations will be added in the future.

 ### Live examples